-They only took a bad situation and made it even worse, though.
+They took a bad situation and made it even worse.
 By selling their investments right when the market was bottoming out, they missed out on the stock market’s rebound.

-The people who are going to retire rich are those who snatched up stocks at bargain-basement prices after the 2008 crash and then saw their stocks’ value climb by double digits in the following years.
+Shrewd investors snatched up stocks at bargain-basement prices after the 2008 crash and then saw their stocks’ value climb by double digits in the following years.
 Same thing goes with the housing market.
-When the past housing bubble burst, the smart people were the ones who were buying houses, not selling.
+When the housing bubble burst, the smart people were the ones who were buying houses, not selling.

 8. Put off Social Security

-As we explain further in “Maximize Your Social Security,” you can influence your eventual payout to a surprising degree by making such changes to your retirement plans.
+As we explain in “Maximize Your Social Security,” you can influence your payout to a surprising degree by making such changes to your retirement plans.

 9. Maximize your income potential

-If you want to retire early, you need to maximize your earnings.
+To retire early, maximize your earnings.
 That means no more settling for a dead-end job that pays pennies.

 10. Marry/partner with the right person